slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 ## Conference Programme (preliminary) {#Conference-Programme}

 The workshop will start at 9:30 on Monday 16th of June 2025 and end at 17:00 on Tuesday 17th of June 2025.
 On Wednesday 18th June 2025 we also invite everyone to [Socially Responsible and Trustworthy AI Day](https://lyyti.events/p/socially-responsible-and-trustworthy-ai) co-located with SAIS.
+The event will take place in Building S, room S1020.

 ### Monday 16th of June 2025